mega-mace/mega-mace.github.io/reviews/reviews-n-to-r.md

 ## RollerCoaster Tycoon 2

-I have to admit I was a bit hesitant about including this on the list, as it feels more like a third expansion pack to the first game.
-Most of what I would say about this has already been said about number 1.
+There isn't much to say about RCT2 that I haven't already said about the first game, as it admittedly feels more like a third, extra-large expansion pack.
 Of course it has the obligatory new rides, new parks, new decorations, etc., but it still plays out more or less the same, and even looks similar.
 The big thing I remember about RCT2 is that it included real world Six Flags parks.
 While most people would probably be interested in seeing the digital recreations of the parks they know, for me I dreamed of the reverse: someday visiting the parks in real life as made famous by a video game.
 Update: I’m still at zero visited.
 To be fair, wasn’t my biggest dream.
 For as much as I love the RCT games, I still don’t have a particular affinity for amusement parks.
-But both of the original two games are equally fun, albeit the second go around is far less memorable.
+But both of the original two games are equally fun and help you get a feel for what makes amusement parks so compelling.